A. J. Burnett: Toronto Blue Jays

-On the morning of December 6, 2005, at the Baseball Winter Meetings being held in Dallas, Texas, the Toronto Blue Jays signed Burnett to a five-year, $55 million deal.
+On the morning of December 6, 2005, at the Baseball Winter Meetings, the Toronto Blue Jays signed Burnett to a five-year, $55 million deal.

-The Blue Jays took a chance by signing Burnett due to his being prone to injuries, and the 2006 season began with him going on the disabled list when a piece of scar tissue—remnants of his Tommy John surgery—broke off in his pitching arm.
+The Blue Jays took a chance by signing Burnett despite his propensity to injury, and the 2006 season began with him going on the disabled list when a piece of scar tissue—remnants of his Tommy John surgery—broke off in his pitching arm.
 However, some baseball commentators like RotoWorld and Tim Dierkes still considered the signing worthwhile, since many of the other free agent pitchers that year, like Matt Morris and Paul Byrd had less impressive career stats, even though they had fewer health risks.

-Burnett was activated on April 15, 2006, and made his first start with the Blue Jays that day against the Chicago White Sox, giving up four runs in six innings of work to earn the loss.
+Burnett was activated on April 15, 2006 and made his first start with the Blue Jays that day against the Chicago White Sox, giving up four runs in six innings of work to earn the loss.
 In his next start, against the Boston Red Sox, Burnett was removed from the game after only four innings due to soreness in his right arm.
 He would end up on the disabled list again, this time for over two months.
 Burnett finished the 2006 year on a strong note however, finishing the season with a 10–8 record and a 3.98 ERA.

 After opening the 2007 season with a very poor outing against the Detroit Tigers, lasting only two innings and allowing five hits and six runs (27.00 ERA), Burnett settled down in his next four starts, finishing April 2–1, with an ERA of 4.18.

 The Blue Jays experienced a number of injuries early, including losing All-Star closer B. J. Ryan for the season due to an elbow injury, and Opening Day starter Roy Halladay to an appendectomy for four weeks.
 Burnett was the only pitcher to make all his starts through the first two months of the season.
 In that period, Burnett posted a 3.98 ERA, throwing 71.0 innings.
 Burnett missed 48 games during two stints on the disabled list, finishing the 2007 season 10–8 with an ERA of 3.75.